 Marino Las Baulas National Park

-For longer than anyone can remember giant leatherback turtles have been making their way ashore.
-Right in the Marino Las Baulas National Park to lay their eggs.
-These enormous turtles are not only one of the largest marine reptiles.
-Also, one of the most endangered.
-Over the years the local and international market for turtle eggs as an aphrodisiac and food source has significantly impacted the numbers.
-The area was named a National Park in 1990.
-Since then serious conservation efforts began to change the turtle’s numbers.
-Much more positive now and reported that the figures are returning to a healthier place.
-Because of the protected nature of the giant Leatherback turtles, guided night excursions are recommended.
+For longer than anyone can remember, giant Leatherback turtles have been making their way ashore to lay their eggs.
+These sea turtles, also called Las Baulas, are not only one of the largest marine reptiles, but also one of the most endangered.
+Since the area was named a National Park in 1990, the serious conservation efforts began to change the turtle’s numbers for the better.
+Because of the protected nature of the Leatherback turtles, only visit them along with a guide.
 It lessens the impact on the area.
-A small museum is at the main entrance of the park.
-They offer even more, information about these majestic sea creatures but never forget to respect their natural process!
+Learn more about these majestic sea creatures but never forget to respect their natural process!